ablaamim/BADASS/P1/readme.md

 * Integration with External Software: Can integrate with other tools like Wireshark for packet capture, or with virtual machines for end-to-end network simulations.

 * Layered Simulation: Supports both Layer 2 and Layer 3 configurations, helping you explore both switching and routing.

+## What is a packet routing software

+Packet routing software, like FRRouting (FRR) and Zebra, manages how data packets move through a network.
+In any network, packets need specific paths to get from one endpoint to another, especially across multiple routers, subnets, or different network types.
+Routing software determines these paths based on various routing protocols and configurations, allowing routers to communicate, discover routes, and dynamically adjust paths as needed.

 ## Border Gateway Protocol (BGP)